-19. AT&T also does not enjoy a competitive benefit when it is the lowest attacher on a pole.
-41 The location does not reduce costs for AT&T because AT&T requires the same safety precautions, vehicles, and other equipment to work on its facilities as are required on its competitors' facilities located a foot or two higher on the pole.
-42 But the location does increase costs for AT&T. 43 As the lowest attacher, AT&T is most likely to receive a request to temporarily raise its facilities to accommodate an oversized vehicle or a load that exceeds standard vertical clearance.
-44 Also increasing costs, the lowest attacher is usually the last to transfer its facilities to a replacement pole, and is often required to make multiple trips to a pole because the attachers located higher on the pole delayed transferring their facilities as scheduled.
-45 And the lowest attacher is more susceptible to damage to its facilities.
-When a pole leans (e.g., from weather damage, normal wear and tear, improperly engineered or constructed competitor facilities), the lowest facilities on the pole (typically, those of AT&T) can become low-hanging without notice and vulnerable to being struck by large vehicles.
-46 In addition, the
+19. AT&T also does not enjoy a competitive benefit when it is the lowest attacher on a pole.41 The location does not reduce costs for AT&T because AT&T requires the same safety precautions, vehicles, and other equipment to work on its facilities as are required on its competitors' facilities located a foot or two higher on the pole.42 But the location does increase costs for AT&T.43 As the lowest attacher, AT&T is most likely to receive a request to temporarily raise its facilities to accommodate an oversized vehicle or a load that exceeds standard vertical clearance.44 Also increasing costs, the lowest attacher is usually the last to transfer its facilities to a replacement pole, and is often required to make multiple trips to a pole because the attachers located higher on the pole delayed transferring their facilities.
+When a pole leans (e.g., from weather damage, normal wear and tear, improperly engineered or constructed competitor facilities), the lowest facilities on the pole (typically, those of AT&T) can become low-hanging without notice and vulnerable to being struck by large vehicles.46 In addition, the